DanielEduardoLopez/CrimePredictionMX/README.md

 #### **Modeling Technique**

-As shown above, the dataset comprises $1258$ demographic and socioeconomic predictors and $19$ responses variables which correspond to $19$ different crimes, ranging from low impact (such as vehicle spare parts theft, threats and vandalism) to high impact (such as kidnapping, enforced disspareance and murder).
+As shown above, the dataset comprises $2383$ features and $19$ responses variables which correspond to $19$ different crimes, ranging from low impact (such as vehicle spare parts theft, threats and vandalism) to high impact (such as kidnapping, enforced disspareance and murder).

 As discussed by [Brownlee (2020)](#brownlee2020), unlike most common classifications tasks in which the labels are mutually exclusive, in this case, it is expectable that a given person or family in Mexico could be victim of one or several crimes, thus, **the labels are not mutually exclusive**.